This post may contain affiliate links. Read my disclosure policy.

 What is a good dish to bring to a potluck?

-- Appetizers and Snacks Recipes – dips, snack mixes, and finger foods like pinwheels and deviled eggs are some great ways to start your potluck meal.
+- Appetizers and Snacks – dips, snack mixes, and finger foods like pinwheels and deviled eggs are some great ways to start your potluck meal.

 - Main Dish Recipes – classic pasta casseroles such as lasagna, crockpot meats like pulled pork or chicken, and even baked ham, prime rib, or turkey are crowd-pleasers.